Choose a book club discussion

 7. Finish with: Would you read from this author again?

-Discussion time should not be intimidating or aghast! - boring that it ruins the fun of reading and sharing your favorite parts of the novel.
+Discussion time should not be so intimidating or boring that it ruins the fun of reading and sharing your favorite parts of the novel.
 Enjoy the simple fact that you are all book lovers coming together to talk about your passion to read in bookish glee.

 One more thing... if you want to add some rules into your group or book club discussion etiquette, check out the 'Start a Book Club with rules' page with more discussion time tips.
-It will, let's say, keep your group from going completely jungle.
+Let's just say, it will keep your group from going completely jungle.

 Happy reading book friends~